 Faculty Director: Kathryn Statler, History

-This LLC is a community of first-year honors students dedicated to academic excellence.
-It will serve as your connection to a challenging and rewarding liberal arts education as you join the vibrant company of scholars to explore the universe of human knowledge.
-You will learn to make your own connections among a vast range of classes, disciplines and ideas, and turn old knowledge into new insights.
-The Honors LLC is no ordinary first-year program; it marks the beginning of a lifelong quest for knowledge, enlightenment, self-improvement and social progress.
+The Insight LLC is a community of first-year honors students dedicated to academic excellence.
+It will serve as your connection to a challenging and rewarding liberal arts education as you join the vibrant company of scholars to explore the universe of human knowledge through challenging courses and interdisciplinary events.
+You will learn to make your own connections among a vast range of classes, disciplines and ideas, arriving at new insights.
+The Insight LLC marks the beginning of a lifelong quest for knowledge, enlightenment, self-improvement and social progress.

 This LLC explores the physical and human elements that form community.
 How do people build and maintain communities?
-What roles do physical proximity, technology, and diversity play in the development of urban communities?
+What roles do physical proximity, technology & mathematics, art & music, and economics play in the development of urban communities?
 What happens when cultures clash, coexist, and come together?
-How does difference intersect in complex economic and political systems shaped by the contours of power and privilege?
-San Diego’s location on the border with Mexico provides an interesting and international lens through which we can view these questions.
-Discover first-hand these intersections in the urban classroom that is America’s eighth largest city.
+How can immigrants gain a sense of belonging in their new communities?
+San Diego's location on the border with Mexico provides an interesting and International lens through which we can view these questions.
+Discover first-hand these intersections in the urban classroom that is America's eighth largest city.

 Are you interested in all dimensions of scientific thinking?
 Have you ever wondered about the responsibilities scientists have to the local, national and global community?
 Is science and discovery displayed in the visions of artists and actors?
 Can a biologist, philosopher, anthropologist and economist contribute equally to the advancement of science?
 If you are interested in all aspects of human discovery, this LLC will explore common questions about scientific discovery, ethical and responsible science, and the consequences of scientific knowledge.
 Throughout your first year you will explore fundamental questions about the sciences through multiple lenses.

-The Social Justice community is ideal for students who are interested in analyzing contemporary, economic, and historical issues of peace and justice in local, national, and global contexts.
-Together they will live, learn, and investigate social activism, social change, and the philosophical foundations of justice.
-What is activism?
-Is it human nature to value social justice?
-How can their academic experience be linked to justice issues and the San Diego community?
+The Social Justice community is ideal for students who are interested in understanding contemporary, economic, historical, and cultural issues related to peace and justice in local, national, and global contexts.
+Together you will live, learn, and investigate the foundations of justice, social activism and social change.
+We will collectively explore questions such as: What value do communities place on social justice?
+What are the ethics of responsibility?
+Can literature, music and art effect social change?
+Through service, immersion, and relationship building opportunities, this LLC will explore the connection between your academic experience here at USD and social justice issues in the San Diego community and beyond.

-Faculty Director: Drew Talley, Marine Science and Environmental Studies
+Faculty Director: Drew Talley, Environmental and Ocean Sciences

+What does sustainability mean to you and how can our USD community achieve that?
 Do you think USD can become a carbon neutral campus?
-Can environmental awareness be expressed in art or poetry?
-What is ecological stewardship?
-How can the sciences, social sciences and humanities collaborate to create an environmentally sustainable world?
-Explore these questions with your peers in the context of positive environmental change and practice "green living."
-Whether you are interested in sustainable fisheries, cultures of environmentalism or graphic depictions of environmental living, this LLC invites all who are interested in sustaining our environment.
+Can we raise environmental awareness through art or poetry?
+How can science and the human dimension encourage ecological stewardship?
+Find out first hand how collaborations among the natural sciences, social sciences and humanities can help us achieve a more sustainable world!
+Practice “green living” with your peers while you explore these topics together to help enact positive environmental change.
+Whether you are interested in sustainable food systems, cultures of environmentalism, or artistic depictions of environmental living, this LLC invites all who are interested in working toward a more sustainable world.